kenfzhang/kenfzhang/README.md

 ## Hi there 👋

-I'm a business information systems professional based in San Diego, California.
+I'm an accounting and business information systems professional based in San Diego, California.
 My interests include command line applications, desktop utilities, automation and backend development.
 I like using Python and JavaScript.
 Thanks for checking out my Github! 😊